huridocs/uwazi-documentation/admin-docs/glossary-of-terms.md

 - **Entity** - In Uwazi, an entity is a type of information in your collection (e.g. court, person, event).
 It has properties, is filterable, and can have connections to other entities.

-- **EntityInfo** is a collection of code components that make it possible to click and display an entity’s information in a sidebar that opens directly on a Page.

 - **Fallback** is an alternative document if the main (or intended) one is not available.

 - **Favicon** is an icon that appears in the browser tab and bookmarks.

 - **Filters** are criteria that narrow down the types of entities shown at a given moment in the Library.
+There are two different kinds: Primary Filters, which are derived from the types of entity templates that exist in your collection, and Secondary Filters, which are derived from specific properties within an entity template.

 - **Instance** is your specific copy of the Uwazi software.
 In other words, it refers to your collection.